Understanding Adjuvant Chemotherapy: What It Is, How It Works, and Its Role in Cancer Treatment

 Neoadjuvant vs. Adjuvant Chemotherapy

-While adjuvant chemotherapy is administered after the primary treatment, neoadjuvant chemotherapy is given before surgery.
-The main difference between the two lies in their timing and goals.
+While adjuvant chemotherapy is administered after the primary treatment, neoadjuvant chemotherapy is given before surgery — the main difference between the two lies in their timing and goals.

 Neoadjuvant chemotherapy aims to shrink the tumor before surgery, making the surgical procedure less invasive and more effective.
 This approach can be particularly beneficial for patients with large tumors or cancers that have spread to nearby tissues.
 By reducing the size of the tumor, neoadjuvant chemotherapy may allow for less extensive surgery, which can lead to a faster recovery and fewer complications.